-- According to the legislation a request can be refused if the employer can demonstrate: - No evidence to support the claim - Significant adverse changes to the business during or after the reference period - Where average hours worked by an employee was affected by a temporary situation that no longer exists. - Exceptional, unusual or unforeseeable circumstances, an emergency situation beyond the employer's control. - If the company does not comply with the request within the timeframe or has not demonstrated adequate grounds for refusal, contact your local shop steward or Mandate official for assistance. - The new legislation contains strong anti-victimisation clauses.
+- If the company does not comply with your request within the timeframe or has not calculated your hours correctly, contact your local shop steward or Mandate official for assistance. - The new legislation contains strong anti-victimisation clauses.
 If you feel you have been victimised for making a request for secure hours as outlined such as demotion, transfer of duties, change of location of place of work, reduction in wages or change in working hours, or other forms of coercion or intimidation, contact your Mandate official for assistance.